sbidy/MacroMilter/README.md

 ## Installation

 ### Debian and Ubuntu
-Download the "ubuntu_install.sh" script from the repo - [install_ubuntu.sh](https://raw.githubusercontent.com/sbidy/MacroMilter/master/macromilter/install_ubuntu.sh).
+Download the "install_ubuntu.sh" script from the repo - [install_ubuntu.sh](https://raw.githubusercontent.com/sbidy/MacroMilter/master/macromilter/install_ubuntu.sh).
 It creates and downloads all required files and packages.

 ### Fedora
 ```bash